What the playoff and New Year's Six bowl games would be today

 Saturday, Dec.
 28

-Noon ET: Goodyear Cotton Bowl Classic: No. 7 Utah vs. No. 17 Cincinnati (AT&T Stadium in Arlington, Texas)
+Noon ET: Goodyear Cotton Bowl Classic: No. 7 Utah vs. No. 18 Memphis (AT&T Stadium in Arlington, Texas)

 4 or 8 p.m.
 ET: College Football Playoff Semifinal at the Chick-fil-A Peach Bowl: No. 2 Ohio State vs. No. 3 Clemson (Mercedes-Benz Stadium in Atlanta)